This post may contain affiliate links

 We went on a guided tour of Province House which has been home to the Nova Scotia legislature since 1819.
 Province House was the first legislative seat in Canada and is now a National Historic Site.
 Province House is built of Nova Scotia sandstone and is considered to be a fine example of the architecture of the Georgian period.
 In fact, Charles Dickens famously referred to it as "a gem of Georgian architecture".
 Not the most exciting place for young kids but occasionally the grownups get a choice in where we visit.

 The Halifax Citadel was a more kid-friendly attraction - not in the least because it is mostly outdoors.
 The Citadel was named a Parks Canada National Historic Site in 1951.
 According to the Parks Canada website the present citadel was completed in 1856 and is the fourth in a series of forts since 1749 to occupy the hill overlooking the Halifax harbour.
 The Citadel is an impressive star-shaped structure with a defensive ditch and earthen ramparts.
 Today the Citadel is operated by Parks Canada and has been restored to the mid-Victorian period with a living history program.
 The Citadel is open from May to October and guided tours are available which give a comprehensive overview of the fort and its history.
 Serious guards who refuse to smile never fail to amuse my kids, particularly when they are wearing "skirts"!
+(Read reviews and/or book tickets in advance for the Halifax Citadel National Historic Site on TripAdvisor)

 The Town Clock, which is also known as The Citadel Clock Tower, is one of the most prominent structures in Halifax.
 The three-tiered clock tower was built atop a white clapboard building and erected on the east slope of Citadel Hill at the behest of Prince Edward, Duke of Kent in 1800.
 It officially began keeping time in 1803.
 The Clock is now maintained and operated by Parks Canada as part of the Citadel Hill National Historic Site and employees wind the clock mechanism twice weekly.